FrederickNgoiya/pleasant-tomato-2c0cc/content/pages/index.md

   - type: hero_section
     section_id: hero
     title: >-
-      This is a Software Development Agency Based in Dar-es-salaam and F on Custom Software Development , Identity, and Print Design.
+      This is a Software Development Agency Based in Dar-es-salaam and Focused on Custom Software Development.
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's